Breaking News | COVID-19: FG Bans Travellers From Brazil, India, Turkey

-Non-compliance airline to pay $3,500 fine for each passenger PCR test results older than 72hours before departure shall not be accepted By Gabriel Olawale The Federal Government of Nigeria has announced that has from tomorrow (Tuesday) there will be a temporary ban on non-Nigerian passengers who have been in Brazil, India, or Turkey within 14 days of intended arrival into Nigeria.
+***non-compliance airline to pay $3,500 fine for each passenger ***PCR test results older than 72hours before departure shall not be accepted Boss Mustapha By Gabriel Olawale The Federal Government of Nigeria has announced that has from Tuesday, there will be a temporary ban on non-Nigerian passengers who have been to Brazil, India, or Turkey within 14 days of intended arrival into Nigeria.

-Secretary to the Government of the Federation and Chairman, Presidential Steering Committee on COVID-19, Boss Mustapha who disclosed this through a statement obtained by Vanguard, threatened that any airline who failed to complied with the directive shall pay a mandatory penalty of $3,500.
+Secretary to the Government of the Federation and Chairman, Presidential Steering Committee on COVID-19, Boss Mustapha, who disclosed this through a statement obtained by Vanguard, threatened that any airline who failed to comply with the directive shall pay a mandatory penalty of $3,500.

 He also explained that the validity period of pre-boarding COVID-19 PCR test for all Nigeria-bound passengers has been reduced from 96hrs to 72 hours, “henceforth PCR test results older than 72hours before departure shall not be accepted.”